 Data and context

-Our findings rely on an original socio-economic survey conducted in a rural area located in coastal/central Tamil Nadu, at the border between Villuppuram and Cuddalore districts,
+Our findings rely on an original socio-economic survey conducted in a rural area located in coastal/central Tamil Nadu, at the border between Villuppuram and Cuddalore districts.
+We used pre-pandemic quantitative data, which set the context, combined with qualitative data collected by telephone during the first lockdown.